Trusted By 1 Million Monthly Users

 Minor patients (under 18 years old) are required by law to have a designated provider.

-• The designated provider is a parent or legal guardian of a qualifying patient who is under the age of 18 or a person whom the patient has designated to purchase, provide, or grow marijuana on the patient’s behalf.
+• The designated provider must be a parent or legal guardian of a qualifying patient who is under the age of 18, or a person whom the patient has designated to purchase, provide, or grow marijuana on the patient’s behalf.

 • Designated providers must be listed on the patient’s medical cannabis authorization form.

-• Have a fully completed form also printed on tamper-resistant paper.
+• Caregivers must have a fully completed form also printed on tamper-resistant paper.
 The patient signs their copy of the authorization form, and the designated provider signs their own copy.

-• Patients who want to designate a new provider must return to their healthcare practitioner for a new authorization form for themselves and the new designated provider.
+Patients who want to designate a new provider must return to their healthcare practitioner for new authorization forms.

 Can you use a Washington medical card in other states?